Dementia epidemic looms with 135 million sufferers seen by 2050

 Leaders from the Group of Eight (G8) industrialised countries are due to meet in London next week for a special summit on dementia - a condition that includes Alzheimer's, vascular dementia, dementia with Lewy bodies (DLB), fronto-temporal dementia and many other causes of cognitive decline.

-In Britain, dementia is the most feared health condition among people aged over 55 and costs the economy 23 billion pounds a year - more than cancer, stroke or heart disease combined.
+In Britain, dementia is the most feared health condition among people aged over 55 and costs the economy 23 billion pounds ($37.6 billion) a year - more than cancer, stroke or heart disease combined.

 Prime Minister David Cameron, who will host the summit, has committed to spending 66 million pounds on dementia research by 2015.
 Campaigners welcome the investment, but also say it is a fraction - one eighth - of what is spent on cancer research in Britain.